 - Filtration of molten metal alloys

-- as a substrate for catalysts requiring large internal surface area.
+- As a substrate for catalysts requiring a large internal surface area

 "In the TiFoam Project, the research partners concentrated on demonstrating the viability of titanium foam for [the] replacement of defective vertebral bodies.
-The foam is equally suitable for repairing other severely stressed bones," notes fraunhofer.de.
+The foam is equally suitable for repairing other severely stressed bones," notes Fraunhofer.

 Is aluminum a porous metal?

 Some forms of aluminum are indeed porous.
 They have some similarities to metal foam, i.e. they are both permeable to gases and certain liquids, but there are also some major differences.

 The main difference is in the manufacturing process.
 Porous aluminum is formed by casting the metal together with crystal salt into the desired shape.

 After the molding is complete, the salt is washed out.
 This process dissolves and removes the salt.
 Areas that contained salt grains are left as pores following the process.

 This porous aluminum has some advantages over metal foams.
-For example, one of the main difficulties in the production of metal foams is finding the right combination of metal and explosive agent.
+For example, one of the main difficulties in the production of metal foams is finding the right combination of metal and explosive agents.
 Another difficulty is finding the correct temperatures and times to heating them to produce the required texture of the foam.

 Because of this, it is difficult to predict how the porosity, pore size, and distribution of pores will turn out.

 "For these reasons, porous aluminum, with its simple manufacturing technology, is a valuable alternative.
 The broad range of precisely defined filter grades from 5µm to 250µm can differentiate the application accurately.
-The extra strong cast interface between porous and non-porous parts opens up a wide range of different applications," states porous-aluminium.com.
+The extra strong cast interface between porous and non-porous parts opens up a wide range of different applications," explains porous-aluminium.com.